-Examples of central buyer schemes were found in two of the Member States included in the sector inquiry: Ireland and Italy.
-Both mechanisms are still in development and are not yet operational.
-Examples of central buyer schemes are also found in the UK (British mechanism), and in the United States including in the ISO New England and PJM systems on the East Coast.
+(184) Examples of central buyer schemes were found in three of the Member States included in the sector inquiry: Ireland, Italy, and Poland.
+All three mechanisms are still in development and are not yet operational.
+Examples of central buyer schemes are also found in the UK (British mechanism)85, and in the United States including in the ISO New England and PJM systems on the East Coast.86

-- Ireland intends to replace the existing market wide capacity payment mechanism in 2017 with a market-wide central buyer capacity mechanism based on reliability options. - Italy is planning to replace its existing targeted capacity mechanism with a central buyer mechanism, where reliability options would be traded in auctions organised by the TSO.
-Italy plans to implement the mechanism as of 2017, but the government is assessing whether to expedite the implementation.
+- Ireland intends to replace the existing market wide capacity payment mechanism in 2017 with a market-wide central buyer capacity mechanism based on reliability options.
+Reliability options are a type of capacity product and are described in more detail in Section 5.4.2.1. - Italy is planning to replace its existing targeted capacity mechanism with a central buyer mechanism, where reliability options would be traded in auctions organised by the TSO. - Poland is planning to make various reforms to its electricity market and also to implement a central buyer mechanism, and aims to hold the first auction as early as 2017.
+The proposed design appears to be similar to the British mechanism.

-Although still in development, the Irish and Italian central buyer schemes are both intended to be open to all potential capacity providers including both new and existing resources, and demand response.
+- (185) Although still in development, the Irish, Italian and Polish central buyer schemes are both intended to be open to all potential capacity providers including both new and existing resources, and demand response.
 Central buyer models allow different contract durations, ranging from one to fifteen year contracts in the EU mechanisms (incl.
-GB).

-In terms of geographic scope, the Irish mechanism is expected to operate across the whole island of Ireland.
-The Italian mechanism, by contrast, is being designed as a zonal system which will establish different prices for capacity per zone.
+GB). - (186) In terms of geographic scope, the Irish mechanism is expected to operate across the whole island of Ireland.
+The Italian mechanism, by contrast, is being designed as a zonal system to match Italy's underlying electricity market which is divided into six bidding zones.
+This means demand for capacity will be established for each of the six zones, and a separate capacity price established in auctions for each zone depending on the local balance of supply and demand.
 The British mechanism is open to the participation of interconnectors, but not to foreign capacity.
 The Irish and Italian schemes have not yet developed rules for foreign capacity participation but intend to enable foreign participation.
+Poland's intentions for cross border participation are not yet clear.